hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I don't think it's anything personal @GiuseppeChillemi, just that your wish tickets often push boundaries, where we tend to be quite conservative about what the core does versus what users do in their own code.
 This is perhaps the most difficult part of design: a lack of evidence and information.
 Putting things in the language is forever (nearly always), so if there isn't general consensus (given our small community), we play the waiting game.

 [22:42:39](#B5ikhokHgPojkbXYkYpfGsX-_zV8pvv1MiTBF6fo43M) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin I don't think all of my ideas have been rejected because my exchanges with Doc and Vladimir: some were good, some were wrong, some were already possible without changing the language (I was inexperienced).
 But I feel this one is more important than the others, so if there is a chance my name could harm it being adopted, it's the time I should step back.
-I will write the next but not this one. Ì†ΩÌ∏â
+I will write the next but not this one. üòâ

 ## 3-Jul-2021